JosiahBessler/Genesis-Field-Theory/README.md

 ## 🔷 Human Contribution

+My primary role in this project has been **system design, numerical execution, documentation, and orchestration of AI-assisted formalization**.
+I am actively learning the underlying **cosmological and astrophysical formalism**, and this repository reflects an **early-stage integration of theory, numerics, and tooling**.

 I contributed:

 - all **core ideas**, conceptual structures, and research motivations
 - the **framework** for GenesisFT’s operator, kernel, and sector decomposition